Find a local pick your own farm here!

 Spalding County

-• Double Cabins Plantation - figs, pecans , U-pick and already picked, farm market, restrooms, picnic area, farm animals, weddings and wedding parties, school tours, events at your location (call for info)
+• Double Cabins Plantation - figs, pecans, U-pick and already picked, farm market, restrooms, picnic area, farm animals, weddings and wedding parties, school tours, events at your location (call for info)

 3335 Jackson Road, Griffin, GA 30223.
 Phone: 404-625-3038.
 Alternate Phone: 404-218-1826.
 Email: sinclairhollberg@gmail.com.
 Open: summertime.
 Click here for current open hours, days and dates.
 Picking updates: Click here for picking updates.
 Directions: I-75 exit 216, go Ga155 toward Griffin (west) 8 miles, go right at stop sign onto Jackson Road, first house on right (antebellum white columned).
 Click here for a map and directions. figs July-august.
-Payment: Cash, Check, Debit cards, Visa, MasterCard, Discover, AmEx.
+Payment: Cash, Check, Debit cards, Visa, MasterCard, Discover, AmEx. [ Click here to update the listing ] (UPDATED: May 3, 2025, JBS)

 • Green Gate Farm - u-pick flower and vegetable garden, beef